Episode 10, Season 2

 Content Marketing Strategy: Utilizing Artificial Intelligence to Optimize Content

-Jeff Coyle, Co-Founder and Chief Strategy Officer of MarketMuse, joins host Kriste Goad to share his expert insights on AI-powered content strategy optimization.
+Jeff Coyle, Co-Founder and Chief Strategy Officer of MarketMuse, joins host Kriste Goad to share his expert insights on utilizing AI-powered content marketing strategy optimization.
 Along the way, Kriste and Jeff discuss the impact of AI and machine learning for healthcare marketers, the evolution of smart voice technology, and how to create – and optimize – content through the lens of a subject-matter expert.

 What if marketing teams could boost efficiency and speed while simultaneously creating more space for creativity?
 With artificial intelligence, the possibility is promising.